 Bioengineering en - omics

 Bioengineering is a broad area of activities.
 It is a discipline that combines many aspects of traditional engineering fields such as chemical, electrical and mechanical engineering.
-Within the spectrum of bioengineering activities belongs the genetic manipulation of microorganisms, plants and mammalian cells in order to let these cells produce new molecules and/or knocking out genes encoding for proteins and allowing thus to obtain knowledge about these proteins and consequent metabolic pathways.
+Within the spectrum of activities of bioengineering CRISPR CAS9 (genome editing technique) takes the lead in e.g. CRISPR edited immune cells for cancer therapy, improving IVF (in vitro fertilization), creating seedless tomatoes or creating biofuel.
+Genetic manipulation of microorganisms, plants and mammalian cells can be used to let these cells produce new molecules and/or knocking out genes encoding for proteins and allowing thus to obtain knowledge about these proteins and consequent metabolic pathways.
 Targeted knock-outs can be also used to manipulate biological processes in so called metabolic engineering.
 Manipulating the cell genome brings along changes in transcriptome and metabolome.
-The holistic approach of –omics (genomics, transcriptomics and metabolomics) allows to shed a light on the consequences of such genetic changes.
+The holistic approach of -omics (genomics, transcriptomics and metabolomics) allows to shed a light on the consequences of such genetic changes.

-Students will experience the gene editing of yeast genome using CRISPR CAS9 technology.
-Gene of interest is knocked out and replaced by gene for Green Fluorescent Protein (GFP).The aim is to prepare genetically modified yeast producing more bioethanol and thus offer sustainable biotechnology method to reduce greenhouse gases.
-To obtain such result, cloning strategy will be first designed and further carried out in the laboratory.
-Students will analyse the consequences of the knock-out to the genome, transcriptome and metabolome using various software tools during computer practicums.
+To obtain desired result, cloning strategy will be first designed and further carried out in the laboratory.
+Students will analyse the consequences of the genetic manipulation with respect to the genome, transcriptome and metabolome using various software tools during computer practicums.

 This course is intended to mimic the practice of a research group.
 Students are responsible for their own research and reporting the results by weekly meetings/presentations to the rest of the research groups (students) and their group leaders (lecturers).
 Additionally, students are motivated to discuss with their the class mates current findings in the bioengineering and -omics field via presenting selected research articles.

-To start the minor a student has to have a minimum of 100 EC related to Life Sciences & Technology and a successfully completed propedeuse.
+To start the minor student has to have minimum of 75 EC related to Life Sciences & Technology and successfully completed courses of Molecular Biology, including the basic skills in molecular cloning.

 The following documents must be send:

-- Overview of the current status of obtained ECs together with the list of courses from which the ECs were obtained.
+Overview of current status of obtained EC's together with the list of courses from which the EC's were obtained.

 Students are graded based on six assessments.